koculu/ZoneTree/src/ZoneTree/docs/ZoneTree/README-NUGET.md

 {
     using var zoneTree = zoneTreeFactory.OpenOrCreateTransactional();
     var transactionId = zoneTree.BeginTransaction();
-    int retryCount = 0;

-    while (retryCount <= maxRetries)
-    {
-        var result = zoneTree.UpsertNoThrow(transactionId, 1, 100);
+    // Execute the operations within the transaction var result = zoneTree.UpsertNoThrow(transactionId, 1, 100);
     if (result.IsAborted)
-        {
-            // Abort the transaction and return false on failure. return false;
+        return false; // Abort the transaction and return false on failure.
-        }

     result = zoneTree.UpsertNoThrow(transactionId, 2, 200);
     if (result.IsAborted)
+        return false; // Abort the transaction and return false on failure.

+    // Retry only the prepare step
+    int retryCount = 0;
+    while (retryCount <= maxRetries)
     {
-            // Abort the transaction and return false on failure. return false;
-        }

         var prepareResult = zoneTree.PrepareNoThrow(transactionId);
         if (prepareResult.IsAborted)
-        {
-            // Abort the transaction and return false on failure. return false;
+            return false; // Abort the transaction and return false on failure.
-        }

         if (prepareResult.IsPendingTransactions)
         {
-            // Optionally wait or handle pending transactions await Task.Delay(100); // Simple delay before retrying retryCount++;
+            await Task.Delay(100); // Simple delay before retrying retryCount++;
-            continue; // Retry the transaction
+            continue; // Retry the prepare step
         }

         if (prepareResult.IsReadyToCommit)
-        {
+            break; // Exit loop if ready to commit
+    }

-            var commitResult = zoneTree.CommitNoThrow(transactionId);
+    // After successfully preparing, commit the transaction var commitResult = zoneTree.CommitNoThrow(transactionId);
     if (commitResult.IsAborted)
-            {
-                // Abort the transaction and return false on failure. return false;
+        return false; // Abort the transaction and return false on failure.
-            }

     // Transaction committed successfully
     return true;
-        }
-    }

-    // Return false if retries are exhausted without a successful commit. return false;
 }
 ```